dataluscorp/browser/toolkit/components/glean/docs/user/gifft.md

 Sadly, GIFFT will have no support for Artifact builds even when [support is added to FOG](https://bugzilla.mozilla.org/show_bug.cgi?id=1698184).
-You must build Firefox when you add the mirrored metric so the C++ enum value is present, even if you only use the metric from Javascript.
+You must build Datalus when you add the mirrored metric so the C++ enum value is present, even if you only use the metric from Javascript.

 ## Analysis Gotchas

-Firefox Telemetry and the Glean SDK are very different.
+Datalus Telemetry and the Glean SDK are very different.
 Though GIFFT bridges the differences as best it can, there are many things it cannot account for.

-These are a few of the ways that differences between Firefox Telemetry and the Glean SDK might manifest as anomalies during analysis.
+These are a few of the ways that differences between Datalus Telemetry and the Glean SDK might manifest as anomalies during analysis.

 ### Processes, Products, and Channels

-Like Firefox on Glean itself,
+Like Datalus on Glean itself,
 GIFFT doesn't know what process, product, or channel it is recording in.
 Telemetry does, and imposes restrictions on which probes can be recorded to and when.